Lakshman Joo: Biography

-Little was known about the Swami for almost three decades (1930-1960), as it was his habit to spend the winter months in silence and seclusion.
-Still, in the summer he had occasional visits from both scholars and saints.
-The Indian Spiritual Master Meher Baba visited his ashram in 1944.
-In 1948 Lilian Silburn from the National Centre for Scientific Research, Paris, visited the Swami.
-She would return regularly for the next ten years, during which time she studied the major texts of Kashmir Shaiva philosophy, all of which were published in French.
-It was through Silburn that André Padoux, another prolific scholar of Kashmir Shaivism came to meet the Swami.
-Paul Reps, the American artist, author and poet stumbled across the Ashram in 1957.
-With Swami Lakshmanjoo he studied the ancient text of Vijnana Bhairava Tantra, and later published the 112 practices of transcending in the fourth chapter of his book Zen Flesh, Zen Bones.
+For almost three decades (1930-1960), Lakshman Joo had a habit to spend the winter months in silence and seclusion, while taking occasional visits from scholars in the summer.
+The Indian Spiritual Master Meher Baba visited him in 1944.
+In 1948 Lilian Silburn from the National Centre for Scientific Research, Paris, visited him and returned regularly for the next ten years.
+During this time, she studied the major texts of Kashmir Shaiva philosophy, all of which were published in French.

+Paul Reps, the American artist, author and poet came to Kashmir in 1957 and studied the ancient text of Vijnana Bhairava Tantra with Lakshman Joo and later published the 112 practices of transcending in the fourth chapter of his book Zen Flesh, Zen Bones.
 This teaching also influenced Osho, and formed the basis of The Book of Secrets.

-It was a few years later, in 1965, after attending a Sanskrit conference in Varanasi, chaired by the renowned Sanskrit Tantra scholar Gopinath Kaviraj, that the word quickly spread that the tradition of Kashmir Shaivism was alive and well, and fully embodied in the person of Swami Lakshman Joo.
-Maharishi Mahesh Yogi visited the Swami each summer from 1966 to 1969.
-The two saints formed a lasting relationship.
+In 1962, a new ashram (the present ashram) was constructed by Lakshman Joo at a site between the famous Mughal Gardens (Nishat) and Guptaganga located in the foothills of the Zaberwan mountain, overseeing the Dal Lake and near Nishat Gardens.
+The Ashram was named “Ishwar Ashram”.
+In 1965, Lakshman Joo attended a Sanskrit conference in Varanasi, chaired by the Sanskrit Tantra scholar Gopinath Kaviraj.
+Maharishi Mahesh Yogi visited the Swami each summer from 1966 to 1969, and they formed a lasting relationship.
 Baba Muktananda, of Siddha Yoga also visited on two occasions.

-Until his death in 1991, Swami Lakshmanjoo freely taught, giving weekly lectures on the mystical and philosophical texts of Kashmir Shaivism.
+Swami Lakshman Joo taught until his death in 1991, delivering weekly lectures on the mystical and philosophical texts of Kashmir Shaivism.
 Many of these lectures were audio recorded by John Hughes and later published.
-Lakshman Joo's interpretation of Kashmir Shavism attracted the attention of both Indian and western Indologists.
-The Swami has correspondence with Professor Giuseppe Tucci of the University of Rome La Sapienza, and his regular visitors included scholars, such as, Jaideva Singh, Professor Nilkanth Gurtoo, Acharya Rameshwar Jha, Jankinath Kaul "Kamal", Raniero Gnoli, Alexis Sanderson and Mark Dyczkowski.
+Lakshman Joo's interpretation of Kashmir Shaivism attracted the attention of both Indian and western Indologists.
+He had correspondence with Professor Giuseppe Tucci of the University of Rome La Sapienza, and his regular visitors included Jaideva Singh, Nilkanth Gurtu, Acharya Rameshwar Jha, Raniero Gnoli, Alexis Sanderson and Mark Dyczkowski.

 In 1991 the Swami traveled to the United States and established the Universal Shaiva Fellowship where he designated John Hughes and his wife Denise to continue publishing his teachings of Kashmir Shaivism.
-In India the teachings of Lakshman Joo are carried on by Ishwar Ashram Trust, an organisation founded shortly after his death.
+In India the teachings of Lakshman Joo are represented by Ishwar Ashram Trust, an organisation founded shortly after his death.